codeforsanjose/project-happening-atm/README.md

     * https://github.com/codeforsanjose/gov-agenda-notifier/issues
 2. Install [Node.js and npm](https://www.npmjs.com/get-npm)
 3. Install project dependencies:
-    1. Navigate to the root of the project's directory
+    1. Navigate to the `/frontend` directory
     2. Run command:
         ```bash
         npm install
         ```
 4. Make modifications to the codebase to address the issue your working on
 5. See your changes:
-    1. Navigate to the root of the project's directory
+    1. Navigate to the `/frontend` directory
     2. Run command:
         ```bash
         npm run start
         ```

-## To Begin Work on the Backend / Serve the Entire Web App (Backend + Frontend)
+## To Begin Work on the Backend / Serve Backend
 Frontend specific development doesn't require these steps.
 Setting up the DB is only necessary if you'll be wanting to interact with the entire web app, including the backend API.
 1. Visit the issues page to find something to work on:
     * https://github.com/codeforsanjose/gov-agenda-notifier/issues